CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Overview of

+Prior work such as MORSE~\cite{wu2023grim} also applies FixMatch to malware analysis but focuses on handling label noise rather than concept drift.
+In contrast, our augmentations are explicitly designed to model feature changes arising from evolving attack strategies.

-\paragraphB{Bernoulli Bit Flip} This augmentation strategy simulates behavioral mutations commonly observed across malware variants by probabilistically flipping individual bits in the binary feature vector.
-In this representation, a bit value of 1 indicates the presence of a specific API call or code pattern, while 0 indicates its absence.
-Given an input feature vector \( x \in \{0, 1\}^d \), we initially consider injecting noise using a discrete uniform distribution.
+\paragraphB{Bernoulli Bit Flip} This augmentation models the feature-level variation across malware variants by probabilistically flipping bits in the binary feature vector.
+In this representation, a value of 1 indicates the presence of a specific API call or permission, while 0 indicates its absence.
+Given an input feature vector \( x \in \{0, 1\}^d \), we apply independent Bernoulli noise to each feature to control the extent of perturbation.
+Specifically, we sample a binary mask \(\mathbf{m} \in \{0,1\}^d\) such that each entry is drawn independently from a Bernoulli distribution with parameter \(p\).
+The perturbed input is obtained via an element-wise \texttt{XOR} operation:

-where each \(n_i\) is sampled independently and uniformly from \(\{0, 1\}\), and \(d\) is the input feature dimension.
-The noise vector \(n\) is then combined with the original input \(x \in \{0,1\}^d\) using bitwise XOR to generate the augmented sample:

-Inspired by Wu et al.~\cite{wu2023grim}, we adopt Bernoulli distribution to simulate distribution shift using the original input, as it produces independent binary outcome for each feature with a controlled probability \( p \), which aligns with the binary representation of malware features.

-Here, \( \oplus \) denotes the bitwise XOR operation, and \( n \in \{0,1\}^d \) is a noise vector sampled independently for each bit, where each bit is flipped with probability \( p \).
-Small values of \( p \) correspond to subtle modifications that emulate minor obfuscations or mutations, while larger values introduce more substantial perturbations, potentially degrading semantic coherence.
+where \( \oplus \) denotes the element-wise \texttt{XOR}.
+Small values of \(p\) introduce subtle perturbations that preserve most features, while larger values of \(p\) causes substantial perturbations that may degrade semantic coherence.

-\paragraphB{Bernoulli Feature Mask} In this augmentation, we intend to simulate code obfuscation by randomly zeroing out a subset of the features, effectively removing observable behaviors from the sample.
-Let $m \sim \text{Bernoulli}(q)$ be a binary mask where each bit is zeroed out with probability $q$.
-The masked input is defined as:
+\paragraphB{Bernoulli Feature Mask} In this augmentation, we intend to model scenarios in which observable behaviors are suppressed due to obfuscation or changes in implementation by randomly zeroing out a subset of the features, effectively removing features from the sample.
+Given an input vector \(x\), we sample a binary mask \(m \sim \text{Bernoulli}(q) \) and compute the masked input as:

 where $\odot$ denotes element-wise multiplication.